alettieri/itil-notes/ServiceStrategy.md

 > __Control:__<a name="#control"></a> Phone providers control data access by allocating a number of MB per month

-### Service Catalog Management

-To ensure that a Service Catalog is produced, maintained and contains accurate information on all operational services and those available for deployment.

-> Straddles the fence between Strategy and Design

-> Customer facing view of all the services we provide

-* Manage information contained within Service Catalog
-* Ensure accuracy
-* Reflect details, status, interfaces and dependencies of all current services

-> __Service Catalog Management__ falls under __Service Portfolio Management__

 ## Services Portfolio Management - Scope

 * Services in pipeline, services that are being delivered (catalog), retirement